 Goal 1: Actions in Goal 1 that were influenced by educational partner input were the expansion of mental health and social emotional learning programs and a greater emphasis on literacy (and early literacy).
 This is present in our professional development offerings that include early literacy training as well as many social emotional/mental health courses.
-This is also evident in the Early Childhood Education plan and the ELA Lesson Design Implementation.
+This is also evident in the Transitional Kindergarten Expansion plan, MTSS expansion, and the ELA Lesson Design Implementation.
 Class size reduction is an action directly related to the feedback received from educational partners.

 Goal 2: The desire for more career options education and vocational education influenced the expansion of our Career Technical Education pathways from 21 to 29.
 These pathways are also A-G and help students meet the requirements for college and career simultaneously.
-Educational partners from all groups expressed the need for addressing unfinished learning due to COVID restrictions.
-Expanding the WIN Saturday Academy and re-launching during a challenging year was a response to this need and input.
+Expanding the WIN Saturday Academy and re-launching during a challenging year was a response to the need for attendance and academic intervention due to effects of the pandemic.
+Educational partner input shifted the focus of supporting SAT and PSAT to including the cost of other college testing, such as AP.

-Goal 3: Educational partner input regarding mental health and social emotional learning influenced the decision to expand full-time counselors to all K-8 programs (regardless of enrollment).
-The VAPA program added staff, expanded the purchase of instruments for music, and re-launched the Festival of the Arts this year.
+Goal 3: Educational partner input regarding mental health and social emotional learning influenced the decision to continue full-time counselors to all K-8 programs (regardless of enrollment).
+The VAPA program added additional staff, expanded the purchase of instruments for music, and re-launched the Festival of the Arts this year.
+The desire for more activities for students is also carried out with our TK-8 athletics program and the additional enrichment and arts opportunities the were offered this year.
 The community members, students and parents expressed the importance of the arts in education.

 Goal 4: Public input led to the strengthening of the Parents of African American Students group as well as the Indian Parent Community under our Family and Community Engagement department.
+Additional parent opportunities and coursework to support students with Social Emotional and Academic learning were included in this year's catalog as a result of public input.